FuelLabs/forc-wallet/README.md

     -V, --version         Print version information

 SUBCOMMANDS:
-    generate    Randomly generate a new wallet
-    help        Print this message or the help of the given subcommand(s) import      Import a wallet from mnemonic phrase
+    help      Print this message or the help of the given subcommand(s) import    Import a wallet from mnemonic phrase list      Lists all wallets stored in ~/.fuel/wallets/ new       Randomly generate a new wallet.
+By default, wallets are stored in ~/.fuel/wallets/
 ```